 - The On/Off state of up to 4096 bits (256 words X 16 bits) is copied from the control relays or the discrete image register, starting at the bit address specified by IR. - The starting point must be on a eight point boundary (1,9,17, etc.)/ bits are copied in groups of 16 bits. - The copy begins with the lowest numbered bit address and is placed into work locations, beginning with the LSB of the word specified by TD. - All bits are copied into the work locations during each scan.
-There must be a sufficient number of discrete points to copy all bits into the table of N words.
+There must be a sufficient number of discrete points to copy all bits into the table of N words. - The output is turned on when the instruction is executed.

 MIRTT Parameter Type Valid Parameter Types

 Reference Number Constant 0-32767

-IR: Bit Address Х,Ү,С,В
+IR: Bit Address X,Y,C,B

 TD: Word Address Form A

 N: Constant Only 1-256